Transport phenomena: Onsager reciprocal relations

 In fluid systems described in terms of temperature, matter density, and pressure, it is known that temperature differences lead to heat flows from the warmer to the colder parts of the system; similarly, pressure differences will lead to matter flow from high-pressure to low-pressure regions (a "reciprocal relation").
 What is remarkable is the observation that, when both pressure and temperature vary, temperature differences at constant pressure can cause matter flow (as in convection) and pressure differences at constant temperature can cause heat flow.
-Perhaps surprisingly, the heat flow per unit of pressure difference and the density (matter) flow per unit of temperature difference are equal.
+The heat flow per unit of pressure difference and the density (matter) flow per unit of temperature difference are equal.

 This equality was shown to be necessary by Lars Onsager using statistical mechanics as a consequence of the time reversibility of microscopic dynamics.
 The theory developed by Onsager is much more general than this example and capable of treating more than two thermodynamic forces at once.

 Momentum transfer

 In momentum transfer, the fluid is treated as a continuous distribution of matter.
 The study of momentum transfer, or fluid mechanics can be divided into two branches: fluid statics (fluids at rest), and fluid dynamics (fluids in motion).

 When a fluid is flowing in the x-direction parallel to a solid surface, the fluid has x-directed momentum, and its concentration is υxρ.
 By random diffusion of molecules there is an exchange of molecules in the z-direction.
 Hence the x-directed momentum has been transferred in the z-direction from the faster- to the slower-moving layer.

 The equation for momentum transfer is Newton's law of viscosity written as follows:

-where τzx is the flux of x-directed momentum in the z-direction, ν is μ/ρ, the momentum diffusivity, z is the distance of transport or diffusion, ρ is the density, and μ is the dynamic viscosity.
+where τzx is the flux of x-directed momentum in the z-direction, ν is μ/ρ, the momentum diffusivity, vx is the velocity of the fluid in the x-direction, z is the distance of transport or diffusion, ρ is the density, and μ is the dynamic viscosity.
 Newton's law of viscosity is the simplest relationship between the flux of momentum and the velocity gradient.
 It may be useful to note that this is an unconventional use of the symbol τzx; the indices are reversed as compared with standard usage in solid mechanics, and the sign is reversed.